oscarlai1998/tp/docs/UserGuide.md

 See you soon!
 Happy studying!
 --------------------------------------------------------------------------------------
 ```
+<sup>***Figure 1.1.12** Expected results from exiting the program*</sup>

-## Storage
+## Storage of Data

-All data are stored automatically by IGraduate everytime a module is modified (i.e. added, deleted or updated)
+All data are stored automatically by iGraduate everytime a module is modified (i.e. added, deleted or
-and when exiting the program.
+updated) and when exiting the program.
 The data will be loaded in the next time of usage.

 ## Manual Modification of Data

-> ℹ️ **Note:** Please ensure that you modify only the value of module attributes if you are unsure of how the `json`
+> ℹ️ **Note:** Please ensure that you modify only the value of module attributes if you are unsure of how the
-> structure works.
+`json` structure works.

-> ℹ️ **Note:** The application might not behave as the way it is expected to if you modify the application data in an
+> ℹ️ **Note:** The application might not behave as the way it is expected to if you modify the application
-> incorrect manner.
+data in an incorrect manner.
 For example, data corruption might occur.

 The IGraduate application data file is stored under the same folder where the IGraduate application resides.
-You may
-notice a folder named `data` is created and there is a `modules.json` file inside the folder.
-In `modules.json`, you
+You may notice a folder named `data` is created and there is a `modules.json` file inside the folder.
+In
-will find your data created in the application here.
-To modify the data of existing module, simply change the value
+`modules.json`, you will find your data created in the application here.
+To modify the data of existing
-of each attribute in the `json` file and save it.
-You are advised to add or remove new module data manually only if you
+module, simply change the value of each attribute in the `json` file and save it.
+You are advised to add or
-understand the application's logic and `json` format.
+remove new module data manually only if you understand the application's logic and `json` format.

 ## Command Summary